Malayisation: Early history

-The period of Melaka was also known as the era of Malay ethnogenesis, signified by strong infusion of Islamic values into Malay identity, and the flourish of various important aspects of Malay culture.
-The term 'Melayu' ("Malay") to refer to a distinct group of people had been clearly defined, to describe the cultural preferences of the Melakans as against foreigners from the same region, notably the Javanese and Thais.
-The cara Melayu ('ways of Malay'), were the cara Melaka ('ways of Melaka'); in language, dress, manners, entertainments and so forth, might be referred to as 'Malay', and this Melaka-based culture or civilisation was acknowledged right across the archipelago.
+The period of Melaka was also known as the era of Malay ethnogenesis, signified by strong infusion of Islamic values into Malay identity, and the flourishing of various important aspects of Malay culture.
+The term 'Melayu' ("Malay") to refer to a distinct group of people had been clearly defined to describe the cultural preferences of the Melakans as against foreigners from the same region, notably the Javanese and Thais.
+The cara Melayu ('ways of Malay') were the cara Melaka ('ways of Melaka'); in language, dress, manners, entertainments and so forth, these might be referred to as 'Malay', and this Melaka-based culture or civilisation was acknowledged right across the archipelago.
 The aboriginal communities from Orang Asli and Orang Laut who constituted a majority original population of Melaka were also Malayised and incorporated into the hierarchical structure of Melaka.
-Successfully did Melakan rulers equate the kingdom with "Melayu" that one Malay text describes how, after a defeat, the people of Melaka fled into the jungle where they became Jakun, that is Orang Hulu ('upriver people').
+So successfully did Melakan rulers equate the kingdom with "Melayu" that one Malay text describes how, after a defeat, the people of Melaka fled into the jungle where they became Jakun, that is Orang Hulu ('upriver people').
 It shows that, without the mantle of Melaka's prestige, the local inhabitants were undifferentiated from the other non-Malay elements in neighbouring areas.

 The Melakans were described by European travellers as "white", well-proportioned, and proud.
-The men normally wear cotton garments (sarongs) which cover them only from the waist down, but a few of the more distinguished wear short, silk coats, under which they carry krisses.
+The men normally wear cotton garments (sarongs) which cover them only from the waist down, but a few of the more distinguished wear short, silk coats, under which they carry krises.
 Their women, who are olive-coloured, comely, and brunette, usually wear fine silk garments and short shirts.
 Nobody but the Sultan may wear yellow colours without special permission under pain of death.
 The faces of the natives are broad with wide noses and round eyes.
 Both sexes are well-mannered and devotees of all forms of refined amusement, especially music, ballads, and poetry.
 The rich pass life pleasantly in their country homes at Bertam which are surrounded by bountiful orchards.
 Most of them maintain separate establishments in the city from which they conduct their business.
 They take offence easily and will not permit anyone to put his hand on their head or shoulders.
 Often malicious and untruthful, they take pride in their ability to wield the kris adroitly against their personal enemies.
 In larger engagements they fight in bands with bows and arrows, spears and krises.
 In their beliefs, they are devout Muslims.
 Their language "is reported to be the most courteous and seemelie speech of all the Orient."
 It is readily learned by foreigners, and is the lingua franca for the entire region.